Ahmed-ElKodsh/omnifood/README.md

 # omnifood
-Web page for fictional omnifood company
+Web page for fictional omnifood company.
+You can perview the page at https://ahmed-elkodsh.github.io/omnifood/